-Instead of discarding those beet greens, try integrating them into some of your recipes such as in salads, like this Beet and Lentil Salad With Beet Greens, stir-fry’s, such as this Beet Greens With Garlic and Toasted Almonds, Sesame Roasted Beets and Greens, or this Sautéed Beet Red Greens, or substitute beet greens for other leafy greens like in this Beginner Green Smoothie, Tofu Scramble, or this Vegan Spinach Dip.
+Instead of discarding those beet greens, try integrating them into some of your recipes, such as in salads, like this Beet and Lentil Salad With Beet Greens, stir-fry, such as this Beet Greens With Garlic and Toasted Almonds, Sesame Roasted Beets and Greens, or this Sautéed Beet Red Greens, or substitute beet greens for other leafy greens like in this Beginner Green Smoothie, Tofu Scramble, or this Vegan Spinach Dip.

 Eggplant is a staple in plant-based diets.
 This dense veggie offers a thick, steak-like texture making it a great substitute for meat or pasta.
 On top of that, it’s yet another great source of potassium.
 While in its raw form, eggplant offers 189 milligrams of potassium, one cup of cooked eggplant still offers a generous 122 milligrams.

 The diversity of eggplant in plant-based cooking is truly endless.
 Yet, some of the most popular dishes use this veggie as a substitute.
 Try out a few of these tasty, meatless recipes: Pulled Soya Lasagna, Eggplant Burger, Asian Eggplant Stir-Fry, or this Middle Eastern-Style Veggie Bake.

 One large, cooked potato with skin offers an amazing 1600 milligrams of potassium!
-Not only do potatoes outrank other veggies in potassium levels, they’re also a great source of vitamin C, folate, choline, magnesium, calcium, and sodium.
+Not only do potatoes outrank other veggies in potassium levels, but they’re also a great source of vitamin C, folate, choline, magnesium, calcium, and sodium.
 Potatoes are a wonderful filler for many plant-based recipes.
 They satiate hunger while keeping you feeling full longer.

 Their many uses make potatoes a staple in any kitchen, from stews and soups.
 Try Sweet Potato, Cauliflower, and Peanut Stew and Chipotle Sweet Potato Soup — to pizza and pasta — Potato Pizza With White Bean Garlic Sauce and Sweet Potato Noodles With Garlic Cashew Cream — to hearty breakfast recipes — Loaded Potato Omelet and Potato Hash and Tofu Scramble Skillet.

 White, Soy, and Lima Beans

 Beans are also a great source of potassium.
 With that said, not all beans are created equal with potassium levels.
 One cup of raw white beans has 3,626 milligrams of potassium.
 One cup of roasted soybeans has 2,346 milligrams of potassium.
 And one cup of cooked lima beans has 955 milligrams of potassium.